-The fourth and final installment of the Rule os Scoundrels series is just as charming and vibrant as it’s predecessors, we have been building up nicely to finally know who the elusive Chase is and how his/her story is going to play out and I can say that is isn’t disappointing.
+The fourth and final instalment of the Rule of Scoundrels series is just as charming and vibrant as its predecessors, we have been building up nicely to finally know who the elusive Chase is and how his/her story is going to play out and I can say that isn’t disappointing.

 She hated that he so easily understood her.
 She sat up, pulling her feet from the water, her knees to her chest.
 Wrapping her arms about her.
 “I don’t know what you mean,”